ocean-data-factory-sweden/kso/README.md

 ![object_detection_module][object_detection_module]

 The tutorials enable users to customise [Yolov5][YoloV5] models using Ultralytics.
 The repository contains both model-specific files (same structure as Ultralytics) as well as specific source files related to Koster pipelines (src folder) and utils (kso_utils).
-It is not recommended to simply clone this repository as many dependencies are resolved using the supplied Dockerfile.
 The notebooks rely on the [koster utility functions][koster_utils_repo].

+Users can run these tutorials via Google Colab (by clicking on the colab links in the table below), locally  or on SNIC.

 ### Tutorials
 | Name                                              | Description                                                                                 | Try it!  |